 - Do not try to many mattresses – you will only confuse yourself and want to go home and take a nap!

 - You will know when you have found the right comfort level because you will not want to get off of this mattress and your body will say - Ahhh!!!.
 When you get to this part you have completed the Goldilocks test.
 Congratulations!

 Have you found the one your body likes?
 Is the price within your budget?
 Do you like the environment at the store and or the sales associate?
 Do you need to check another store?
 Do you need to sleep on it and come back another day?

+These are all great questions that you want to be asking yourself before you sign on the dotted line.
 You don't want to rush into making the decision but you should be pretty close.
-And if you have decided the next three steps are very important.
+And if you have decided, the next three steps are very important.

 Step Eight: Mattress Warranty

 Many people don't think that the warranty on the mattresses are important, but they are.
 A warranty is based on the workmanship of that product and the average warranty on a mattress today is 10 years.